revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 Next, we specify the speciation and extinction rates for each time interval (*i.e.*, epoch).
 This can be done efficiently using a `for-loop`.
 We will use a specific index variable so that we can easier refer to the rate at the previous interval.
-Remember that we want to model the rates as a Brownian motion, which we achieve by specify a normal distribution as the prior distribution on the rates centered around the previous rate plus the change in the environmental variable (\IE the mean is equal to the previous rate plus the log-transformed ratio of the environmental variable divided by the previous value).
+Remember that we want to model the rates as a Brownian motion, which we achieve by specify a normal distribution as the prior distribution on the rates centered around the previous rate plus the change in the environmental variable
+(*i.e.,* the mean is equal to the previous rate plus the log-transformed ratio of the environmental variable divided by the previous value).
 ```
 for (i in 1:NUM_INTERVALS) {
     index = i+1